ashleygyngell/chatbot-backend/README.md

 Feel free to register as a user or use: **email:** `demo@demo.com` **password:** `Demo123!`

-This Repo is for the frontend only.
-The code for the backend is available [here](https://github.com/ashleygyngell/chatbot-backend).
+This Repo is for the backend only.
+The code for the frontend is available [here](https://github.com/ashleygyngell/chatapp-frontend).

 # Languages / Frameworks / Databases used